 Greenline's Community Growth Fund ("GCGF") is a venture capital fund capitalized with Greenline’s proprietary capital, and targets small operating businesses with less than $5 million of capitalization.
 In conjunction with the due diligence of its larger transactions, we actively conduct in-depth reviews of community challenges and needs, including numerous meetings with local community leaders and nonprofit groups.
 Based on these reviews, we identify and endeavor to provide catalytic capital to businesses that can provide benefit to their respective local communities.

 The GZ Impact Fund is a private debt/equity fund capitalized with mission-driven capital.
-Eligible Borrowers will either be based, have significant operations, or looking to expand into Colorado.
+All eligible borrowers must be based in Colorado.
 The fund seeks to provide financing to high-growth, private companies that are either (1) too early-stage for traditional banks, (2) too small for private equity firms, and/or (3) seeking growth capital above and beyond what traditional financial institutions can provide and/or is less dilutive than traditional private equity investments.